venamvalikudhu/cbaAPIAssesment/README.md

 * select Github project
 * select Source code management as Git and Enter the repo URL
 * Enter the Branches to build as */Harish-CBATest
-* Under Build Steps-Select Invoke top-level maven targets and write goal as "test" with param as "-Dsurefire.suiteXmlFile=<testngXMLName>"
+* Under Build Steps-Select Invoke top-level maven targets and write goal as "test" with param as "-Dsurefire.suiteXmlFile= {testngXMLName}"

+For Any changes to URL, End point please use the Config.properties file placed under Resources folder.

 NOTE : The Status brnach has the latest report which includes all the Test cases run.
 There are total of 10 test cases covering both positive and negative scenarios.